zdenda-online/dxcrypto/README.md

 - Immutable structures of algorithms for thread safety

-- Extensible for custom implementations of algorithms or only specific parts of existing ones (e.g. key derivation for encryption or custom concatenation of input text and salt before hashing)
+- Extensible for custom implementations of algorithms or only specific parts of existing ones (e.g. key derivation for encryption or custom combination of input text and salt prior to hashing)

 - Hashing algorithms: **MD5**, **SHA1**, **SHA256** and **SHA512**